DevOps Certification Training Course

-Technology has evolved with time.
+Technology has evolved over time.
 And with technology, the ways and needs to handle technology have also evolved.
-Last two decades have seen great shift in computation and also software development life cycles.
+Last two decades have seen a great shift in computation and also software development life cycles.
+We have seen a huge demand for online DevOps training & AWS certification.
 Today’s blog focuses on one such approach known as DevOps and AWS DevOps in particular.

 In these fast-paced times, we see more emphasis being laid on faster delivery of software deployment.
 Because in order to stay competitive in the market the companies are expected to deploy quality software in defined timelines.
 Hence the roles of software developer and system admin have become very important.
 A lot of juggling of responsibilities happens between the two teams.
 Let us take a look at how do these individuals contribute to the deployment process.